Cameroon: 'Ambazonians' threaten journalists – DW – 05/11/2023

 Calls for an investigation

-The Committee for the Protection of Journalists (CPJ) has called for a probe to carried out.
+The Committee to Protect Journalists (CPJ) has called on local authorities to conduct a probe into Nsoh's killing.

 "Cameroonian authorities must ensure that the killing of journalist Anye Nde Nsoh is thoroughly investigated, those responsible are brought to justice, and that his death is not used for propaganda purposes," said Angela Quintal, CPJ's Africa program coordinator.